raunvk/bank-customer/README.md

 **Overview** :

-1. **Spring Boot** : Develops REST endpoints to retrieve and modify data stored in a MySQL database.
+1. **Spring Boot** : Develops REST endpoints to retrieve and modify data stored in a MySQL database
-2. **MySQL Database** : Manages and stores customer details, Aadhar card information, and PAN card data.
+2. **MySQL Database** : Manages and stores customer details, Aadhar card information, and PAN card data
-3. **Eureka Server** : Registers all autonomous microservices to facilitate effective communication.
+3. **Eureka Server** : Registers all autonomous microservices to facilitate effective communication
-4. **OpenFeign** : Integrates data retrieval from AadharCard Service and PanCard Service into Customer Service.
+4. **OpenFeign** : Integrates data retrieval from AadharCard Service and PanCard Service into Customer Service
-5. **Resilience4j** : Implements circuit breaker to isolate service interruptions and protect other services.
+5. **Resilience4j** : Implements circuit breaker to isolate service interruptions and protect other services

 **API Documentation** :